 The Gardena pass is also accessible from Selva by bus or cable car, and you can have an easier day today walking the many pretty trails near the pass.
 From here, a scenic descent or a short bus transfer brings you to Corvara.
 Stay in a tasteful 3-star hotel in Corvara.

 Lagazuoi hut – Today’s dramatic walk takes you high above the valley to the rifugio Lagazuoi, a popular hut perched at the summit of a mountain with incredible views and rich history.
-(We always book private rooms if possible, and space in dormitory otherwise.
-Early booking gives you a better chance to have private rooms all nights.)

 This was the scene of fierce fighting in WWI, and many tunnels and artifacts remain to this day.
 Despite it’s mountaintop position, Lagazuoi has comfortable rooms and hot showers, and takes care to serve abundant and delicious meals.
 This is a popular hut and private rooms fill fast… even dorm space is often unavailable for last-minute trips.
 Try to book early for the best chance at a private room.